psqlmaster/gorgona/readme.md

 [Service]
 Type=simple
+# if not use key in gargona -e listen new, then will be get all messages for keys /etc/gorgona/*.key
 ExecStart=/usr/bin/gorgona -e listen new RWTPQzuhzBw= Restart=always
 RestartSec=5
 StartLimitBurst=10